 If you’re REALLY hot — maybe look into the BedJet — we actually just ordered one because it is SO hot in AZ and I don’t sleep well.
 You can read my BedJet review.

 Sleep Eye Mask — it sounds dumb.
-BUT, I just got one, and it really does help.
+BUT it’s a good idea!
+I just got one, and it really does help.
 Especially when all the little distractions are keeping you from sleeping (or light is keeping you from sleeping in).
 Get one that’s comfy, for sure — like this one.

 Yoga — While yoga doesn’t DIRECTLY help you sleep better, it does do it in-directly.
 By stretching those hips and doing some movement it often helps you to sleep more soundly, and have a less-aching body when you wake up.
 HUGE fan of prenatal yoga — I did this one.

-Sleeping in daytime during pregnancy is good or bad?
+Sleeping in the daytime during pregnancy — is it good or bad?

 You have to be careful about over-napping — especially if you’re having a hard time getting/staying asleep at night.

-I love using my Amazon Echo as an alarm because I can just say “Alexa, set an alarm for 30 minutes” — so I don’t end up sleeping 12 years — because that can happen. 🙂
+I love using my Amazon Echo as an alarm because I can just say “Alexa, set an alarm for 30 minutes” — so I don’t end up sleeping 12 years — because that can happen with excessive daytime sleepiness during pregnancy. 🙂

 How to sleep during pregnancy in the first trimester

-Most people don’t have a problem sleeping during the first trimester.
-Unless it’s due to nausea — that’s a whole other problem.
+Most pregnant people don’t have sleep problems during early pregnancy.
+Unless it’s due to morning sickness — that’s a whole other problem.

-If you are having an issue sleeping, I’d talk to your doctor about it.
+If you are having an issue sleeping, I’d talk to your health care provider about it.
 Often anxiety can be consuming depending on the nature of your pregnancy.
+Make sure you’re taking care of your mental health too.

 When should I stop sleeping on my stomach during pregnancy

 In the first trimester, in general — if you’re comfortable, you should be OK.
 Your uterus and baby isn’t large enough to cause problems.
-If you’re still comfortable on your stomach, you can sleep that way, at some point it won’t be comfortable though — at that point — stop. 🙂
+If it’s a comfortable sleep position to be on your stomach, you can sleep that way.
+You can always use this time to practice your side sleeping.
+Because with a growing uterus, at some point it won’t be comfortable though — at that point — stop. 🙂

 How to sleep during pregnancy in the second trimester